stfc/PSyclone/doc/user_guide/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example shows how LFRic-specific PSyIR can be used to create LFRic kernel code.
-There is one python script provided which when run:
+There is one Python script provided which when run:

 .. code-block:: bash